Cart 0

 Television’s jaded yet impassioned attitude, high-brow yet lo-fi approach, warm yet jagged sound has gone on to influence so many that it would be a fool’s errand to try to distill them into one line.
 Instead, stop and listen to the primary post-punk album.
 An album that prophesied the death of punk before it had even started (Marquee Moon came out 9 months before Never Mind The Bollocks...).

-Flat rate Tracked shipping on all orders.
+Tracked shipping on all orders.

-In-stock items dispatched within 24-48 hours, excluding weekends.
+In-stock items dispatched within 2 days.

 Tracklist